Sing Your Song

 Sing Your Song is a 2011 American documentary film about singer, actor, and civil rights activist Harry Belafonte.
 The film recounts his life and legacy, not only as a great entertainer, but as an important activist in the Civil Rights Movement.

-This inspirational biographical film begins with Belafonte's birth into poverty in Harlem in 1927, and childhood years in Jamaica, sent there by his immigrant mother.
-Director Susanne Rostock takes the viewer through his discovery of theater and training as an actor as a young man, and on to his career and success as a singer.
+This inspirational biographical film begins with Belafonte's birth into poverty in Harlem, New York, in 1927, and his childhood years in Jamaica, where he was sent by his immigrant mother.
+Director Susanne Rostock takes the viewer through Belafonte's discovery of theater and his training as a young man to be an actor, and on to his career and success as a singer.

 The film shows not only Belafonte's remarkable success as a singer and actor, but also his true passion for social change.
 The film outlines some highlights of his entertainment career, but is more focused on how he helped change the world in other ways: marching with the Rev. Martin Luther King Jr. in the civil-rights era; working against apartheid in South Africa; fighting hunger through his instrumental work with USA for Africa; and, most recently, working to combat gang violence through programs with inner-city youth.

 In an interview about the film, Belafonte discussed his activism from Civil Rights to poverty in Africa.